plotly/plotly.py/doc/python/selections.md

 ## Selections using Path

 In the above example, we added a rectangular selection (`type="rect"`).
-You can also render a custom SVG for a selection by setting `type="path"` and defining a `path`.
-Here, we create a selection with the path "M2,6.5L4,7.5L4,6Z"
+You can also render a custom SVG for a selection by defining a `path` that can include single or multiple polygons.
+Here, we create a selection with a single polygon path "M2,6.5L4,7.5L4,6Z".

+Please note that multiple polygons e.g. "M0,0L0,10L10,10,L10,0Z M2,2L2,8L8,8,L8,2Z" could be used to subtract certain regions from the selection.

 ```python
 import plotly.express as px